jimmoffitt/developer_advocate.blog/databases/search-e.md

 ### Data pagination

 Requests for data will likely generate more data than can be returned in a single response.
 Each data request includes a parameter that sets the maximum number of Tweets to return per request.
-The ```maxResults``` parameter defaults to 100, and can be set to a range of 10-500.
+This ```maxResults``` parameter defaults to 100, and can be set to a range of 10-500.
 If your query matches more Tweets than the 'maxResults' parameter used in the request, the response will include a 'next' token (as a root-level JSON attribute).
-This 'next' token can be used in a subsequent request to retrieve the next portion of the matching Tweets for that query (i.e. the next 'page”).
+This 'next' token is used in the subsequent request to retrieve the next portion of the matching Tweets for that query (i.e. the next 'page”).
 Next tokens will continue to be provided until you have reached the last 'page' of results for that query, when no 'next' token is provided.

-To request the next 'page' of data, you must make the exact same query as the original, including ```toDate``` and ```fromDate``` parameters, if used, and also include a 'next' request parameter set to the value from the previous response.
+To request the next 'page' of data, you must make the exact same query as the original, including ```query```, ```toDate```, and ```fromDate``` parameters, if used, and also include a 'next' request parameter set to the value from the previous response.
 This can be utilized with either a GET or POST request.
 However, the 'next' parameter must be URL encoded in the case of a GET request.

 You can continue to pass in the 'next' element from your previous query until you have received all Tweets from the time period covered by your query.
 When you receive a response that does not include a 'next' element, it means that you have reached the last page and no additional data is available for the specified query and time range.

 ### Counts pagination

-The counts API provides Tweet volumes associated with a query on either a daily, hourly, or per-minute basis.
-The ‘counts’ API endpoint will return a timestamped array of counts for a maximum of 31-day payload of counts.
+The 'counts' endpoint provides Tweet volumes associated with a query on either a daily, hourly, or per-minute basis.
+The 'counts' API endpoint will return a timestamped array of counts for a maximum of 31-day payload of counts.
 If you request more than 31 days of counts, you will be provided a 'next' token.
 As with the data 'next' tokens, you must make the exact same query as the original and also include a 'next' request parameter set to the value from the previous response.

 Beyond requesting more than 31 days of counts, there is another scenario when a 'next' token is provided.
 For higher volume queries, there is the potential that the generation of counts will take long enough to trigger a response timeout.
 When this occurs you will receive less than 31 days of counts, but will be provided a 'next' token in order to continue making requests for the entire payload of counts. <b>*Important:*</b> Timeouts will only issue full "buckets" - so 2.5 days would result in 2 full day "buckets".

 ### Additional notes
 + When using a fromDate or toDate in a search request, you will only get results from within your time range.
 When you reach the last group of results within your time range, you will not receive a next element.
 + The 'next' element can be used with any maxResults value between 10-500 (with a default value of 100).
 The maxResults determines how many Tweets are returned in each response, but does not prevent you from eventually getting all results.
-+ The next element does not expire.
-Multiple requests using a the same 'next' query will receive the same results, regardless of when the request is made.
++ The 'next' element does not expire.
+Multiple requests using the same 'next' query will receive the same results, regardless of when the request is made.
 + When paging through results using the 'next' parameter, you may encounter duplicates at the edges of the query.
 Your application should be tolerant of these.

 ## Data endpoint <a class='tall' id='DataEndpoint'>&nbsp;</a>